• Privacy Policy/Disclaimer

 Some crackers went head to head with cookies and graham crackers worked surprising well in the pudding.

-bowl of banana pudding with graham crackers
+A bowl of banana pudding made with graham crackers with a box of Honey Maid graham crackers in the background.

 Placing the crackers flat, rather than crumbling them, helped keep the layers even, making it easier to completely coat the bananas.